chris-groves/algorithms/README.md

 - Sub-sequence sum - given an array of integers and a target number, find if there exist a sequence of numbers that sum up to the target.

 The code can be found in the 'Own-Algorithms' folder.

+## Timing My Own Algorithms

+I am currently on this step and beginning with measuring my sort method.
+The challenge has been finding a way to feed an array  into the Sorter class (which contains my sort method), remembering to shuffle the array before sorting.